Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question Retrieval: Related Work

 While effective for governance and auditability, these systems rely heavily on manually curated content and static configurations.
-Question repositories are typically accumulated across assessment campaigns, resulting in redundancy, inconsistent phrasing, and limited reuse.
-Adapting questionnaires to organization-specific needs or evolving risk contexts therefore requires significant manual effort, motivating automated yet interpretable approaches to question discovery and selection.
+In practice, constructing and adapting TPRA questionnaires requires domain expertise to align questions with a specific supplier context, making the process increasingly time-consuming as repositories grow.
+Moreover, repositories accumulate redundancy, inconsistent phrasing, and limited reuse of existing knowledge, further complicating adaptation to organization-specific requirements and evolving risk contexts.